 - Feel free to adjust the ratio of milk to water depending on how creamy you like your tea.

-- Substituted the milk with almond milk or any other animal-free milk for a vegan version.
+- Substituted the milk with almond milk or any other plant-based milk for a vegan version.

 If you love this chai ya tangawizi recipe, leave me a comment and STAR rating and share your thoughts.
 I would love to hear from you 🙂